stelar-eu/GenericNER/README.md

 # Overview

 Software that performs [named entity recognition (NER)] on input texts and visualizes results.
 It consists of two separate components, one for the named entity recognition and one for visualization of results (GUI).
-Entities and tools supported are the following:
+Entities and models supported are the following:

 ### Entities
 | | | | | |